iliyan-trifonov/native-blog/README.md

 destructuring, generators, the for-of loop and many more.
 This makes it easier and without the need of big overhead to create a complete dynamic web application.

+The application is a fron-end one.
+If it needs a back-end, modification in the API module should be done to connect it with services like Parse or with a private one.

 The app is currently in alpha stage.
 Check the TODO section here for what is to be done.

 ## Install